aws-neuron/aws-neuron-sdk/release-notes/neuron-cc.md

 * [Neuron-cc MXNet Operators](./neuron-cc-ops/neuron-cc-ops-mxnet.md)
 * [Neuron-cc ONNX Operators](./neuron-cc-ops/neuron-cc-ops-onnx.md)

-## Known issues and limitations - updated 08/08/2020
+## Known issues and limitations - updated 09/22/2020

 1. **Control flow** Neuron only supports control flow operators which are static at compile time, i.e. static length RNN, top-k, sort, ...
 2. **Size of neural network** The size of neural network is influenced by a) type of neural network (CNN, LSTM, MLP) , b) number of layers, c) sizes of input (dimension of the tensors, batch size, ...).
-The current Neuron compiler release has a limitation in terms of the size of neural network it could effectively optimize.
-As a result, we limit CNN models (e.g. ResNet) to have an input size of up to 480x480 fp16/32, batch size=4; LSTM models (e.g. GNMT) are limited to a time step limit of up to 900; MLP models (like BERT) are limited up to sequence-length=128, batch=8.
-Note: this size limitation on input tensors has been removed by using the "-O2" option - which will be made the default in an upcoming release.
+The Neuron compiler has relaxed many limitations on these input sizes.
+As sizes grow in the combination of tensors and batch sizes, compile time can grow and other issues may arise.
+Please contact us for help.
 3. **Data layout**  The Neuron compiler supports multiple data layout format (NCHW, NHWC, ...).
 Non-CNHW input/output data-layouts will require Neuron to insert additional _*transpose*_ operations, causing a degradation in performance.
-4. **Object detection models** Computer-vision object detection and segmentation models are not supported by the current release except for SSD-300, more support is coming in future releases.
+4. **Object detection models** Computer-vision object detection and segmentation models are not supported by the current release except for SSD-300, YOLO v3, YOLO v4.
+More support is coming in future releases.
 5. **Tensor residency** When a sub-graph that is executed on the host is communicating with a sub-graph that is executing on Neuron cores, tensors are copied via the communication queues between the host and Inferentia memory for each inference, which may result in end-to-end performance degradation.
 6. **Primary inputs in NeuronCore Pipeline mode** When a neural network is executed in NeuronCore Pipeline mode, only the first operator in a neural network can receive primary inputs from the host.
 7. On Ubuntu16, ResNet50 FP32 batch 1 compilation fails when "--batch_en" is used.
 On Ubuntu 18, this is not an issue.
 8. **Reduce data type** INT8 data type is not currently supported by the Neuron compiler.

-9. The new manually-selected option "-O2" may help address some of these limitations in some cases.
+# [1.0.20600.0]

+Date 9/22/2020

+## Summary

+Various performance improvements - both compilation time and inference speed of object recognition models.
+Compiler optimization '-O2' option is now enabled by default.

+## Major New Features

+Improved inference performance of YOLO v3, YOLO v4, VGG16, SSD300.
+BERT models were improved by an additional 10%.

+Modifed such that -O2 is now the default behavior and does not need to be specified.
+Note: some tutorials still explicitly specify "-O2".
+These will be modified in forthcoming updates.

+## Resolved Issues

+Sped up compilation of large models that were taking hours to sub-40 minute.